ant-design/ant-design/components/mention/index.en-US.md

 ---
 category: Components
+type: Deprecated
-title: Mention
+title: Mention (Deprecated)
 ---

 Mention component.

-## When To Use

-When need to mention someone or something.
+Deprecated, please use [Mentions](/components/mentions) instead.

+## Why deprecated?

+Mention use [Draft.js](https://www.npmjs.com/package/draft-js) to measure tips position, which use nearly 11.6% package size.
+We hope to reduce bundle size by using lightweight solution to handle this.

 ## API